jennyknuth/refactoring-words/README.md

 ### Exercise:

 ```
-Samus will at some time in the future ride her spaceship to another planet.
+At some point, Samus will ride her spaceship to another planet.
 ```

 ```
-Samus will at some time in the future transport from one place to another from earth to another planet.
+At some point, Samus will travel from earth to another planet in her spaceship.
 ```

 ```
-Link is the hero
+Link is the hero of Hyrule.
-of Hyrule

-.
 ```

 ```
-Zelda is also the hero, too.
+Zelda is also a hero.
 ```

 ```
-Gannon
-is
-a
+Gannon is a beast.
-beast
-.
 ```

 ```
-A teenage boy will smoke his first marijuana cigarette, within an hour he will laugh at the  thought of a horse riding a jockey, instead of the other way around.
-A teenage boy will smoke his first marijuana cigarette.
-A teenage boy will smoke his first marijuana cigarette.
-A teenage boy will smoke his first marijuana cigarette, within an hour he will laugh at the  thought of a horse riding a jockey, instead of the other way around.
-A teenage boy will smoke his first marijuana cigarette.
-A teenage boy will smoke his first marijuana cigarette.
+A teenage boy will smoke his first marijuana cigarette, and within an hour he will laugh at the twisted thought of a horse riding a jockey.
 ```

 ```
 Everyone on earth will become flesh-eating zombies.
-When the flesh is all gone, that is to say, when there is no more flesh because the flesh is all gone, they will be dirt-eating zombies because the flesh is all gone.
+When the flesh is all gone they will be dirt-eating zombies.
 ```